 PhD title: Major cultural commemorations and the construction of cultural & political identity in the GDR, 1959-1983

 Supervisors: Dr Joanne Sayner and Dr Sara Jones

 After taking early retirement from a 39 year international business career David resumed formal academic studies and in 2012 completed a two-year part-time MA course in History (European) at Kingston University; his dissertation examined Beethoven’s birth bicentenary in 1970 and the significance of classical music in the GDR.
 For his PhD project David has won a full Arts and Humanities Research Council Studentship.

 My PhD thesis explores how state-sponsored commemorations of major German cultural figures shaped cultural and political memory in the GDR.
-The research investigates the bicentenaries of Schiller and Beethoven, and quincentenaries of Dürer and Luther as four comparable case studies spanning a 24 year timeframe, and stretching across different strands of German cultural heritage.
+The research investigates the bicentenaries of Schiller and Beethoven, the centenary of Käthe Kollwitz and the quincentenary of Luther as four comparable case studies spanning a 25 year timeframe, and stretching across different strands of German cultural heritage.

 The primary research question asks how these commemorations were designed, executed and received and whether there was a lasting legacy.
 The central research problem is linked to ongoing historiographical debates on the conceptualisation of the GDR; By including Oral History as one of the research methods, it also adds a relevant social history perspective as original contribution to interpreting what kind of society the GDR was.

 The project combines a detailed historiographical study of how cultural commemorations were proposed and negotiated with recent studies in cultural memory.
 It thereby develops an innovative and original approach to understanding how commemorations as a politically designated instrument of cultural memory are developed over time in a state dominated by a single Party and ideological structure.

 Back to top